 - The church council, as the governing body of the church.

-The money we planned to use to renovate the elevator was sitting in a bank account, ready to be spent, and yet because of the logistical nightmare of working through three groups with overlapping authority, we spend six months talking about a project that everyone agreed we needed to do and for which we had already set aside the money!
+The money we planned to use to renovate the elevator was sitting in a bank account, ready to be spent, and yet because of the logistical reality of working through three groups with overlapping authority, we spend six months talking about a project that everyone agreed we needed to do and for which we had already set aside the money!
 This isn't to say that our lay leaders were doing anything wrong; it's to say that (as Andy Stanley says) our system was set up to produce exactly the results we were getting, which in this case were absolutely nothing.

 It also isn't to say that the United Methodist committee system is irrevocably broken.
 I supposed it works for some churches.
-But I've never heard anybody praise our committee structure.
+But I've rarely heard anybody praise our committee structure.
 I've also never seen a disciple made in a committee meeting.

-The issue is this: not only is our structure built upon a premise of abundant meetings and overlapping responsibilities (a recipe for triangulation if there ever was one), but the structure simply was not built for a society that moves more quickly than ever.
+The issue is this: not only is our structure built upon a premise of abundant meetings and overlapping responsibilities (a recipe for triangulation if there ever were one), but the structure simply was not built for a society that moves more quickly than ever.
 With instant communication, evolving demographics, and a rapidly changing culture, there comes a need to be able to make decisions quickly.
 As Jeff Brody says, "slow decision making means missed opportunities."
-We don't have to wait to gather to learn the results of a study or a bid.
+We don't have to wait to gather in person in order to learn the results of a study or a bid.
 We can send it by email and everyone can instantly have all the data.
 The old way, while it does work for some churches, doesn't work for all of them.
 So why should we all have to be structured the exact same way?

 The good news is that we don't.